jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

 review_count | int | Number of reviews for this business categories | string | Title of a category for display purpose.
 Example: Japanese, Italian, Juicebars vegan rating | decimal | Rating for this business (value ranges from 1, 1.5, ...
-4.5, 5) latitude | decimal | City geo location - Latitude coordinates of this business longitude | decimal | City geo location - Longitude coordinates of this business transactions | string[] | List of Yelp transactions that the business is registered for.
+4.5, 5) latitude | decimal | City geo location - latitude coordinates of this business longitude | decimal | City geo location - longitude coordinates of this business transactions | string[] | List of Yelp transactions that the business is registered for.
 Current supported values are pickup, delivery and restaurant_reservation. price | string | Price level of the business.
 Value is one of $, $$, $$$ and $$$$. display_phone | string | Array of strings that if organized vertically give an address that is in the standard address format for the business's country